MDBAuth/EWR_tool/README.md

 - New EWRs: New Qld EWRs - SF_FD and BF_FD used to look into the FD EWRs in closer detail.
 - Adding state and Surface Water SDL (SWSDL) to py-ewr output tables
 -  Including metadata report (this is still being ironed out and tested)
+-  New handling capabilities for FIRM model formated files

+#### Model metadata
+- Added new FIRM ID file mapping FIRM ID to gauge number.

-#### parameter sheet and objective mapping
+#### parameter metadata
 - Updated parameter sheet
 - Fix SDL resource unit mapping in the parameter sheet
 - Adding lat and lon to the parameter sheet
 - Added in model handling for FIRM model outputs
 - Various minor variable renamings for consistency
 - Renamed MaxLevelRise to MaxLevelChange
 - Removed AnnualFlowSum column from parameter sheet
-- New format of objective mapping includes the adding of objective mapping back into the parameter sheet.
+- New format of objective mapping includes the adding of objective mapping back into the parameter sheet and one secondary dataframe (objective_reference.csv) in parameter metadata.

 ### **Installation**